 All you need to do is go to your workspace settings:

-There, if you have not already, go to 'User Permissions' and select 'Allow email users from certain domains to join this workspace' and enter all domains, comma separated, you use when provisioning users.
+There, if you have not already, go to 'User Permissions' and select 'Allow email users from certain domains to join this workspace' and enter all domains, you use when provisioning users.
 Note that once added, we'll do a manual verification on our end to ensure claimed domains actually match the workspace.
-We'll email you once this is completed (usually within an hour).
+Once verified (usually within an hour), the domain will show with a 'verified' tick.

 Once your domains are verified, enable the SCIM integration on your integrations page on your workspace settings: